The Ultimate Calorie Calculator for Flexible Dieting

 STEP 3 – Breaking Down Your Calories.
 Macronutrient Ratios

 This next section will break down your calories into macronutrients that will make up your calorie number.
-The breakdown depends on your choices below.
+The breakdown from the macro calculator depends on your choices below.

 Custom : input your own amount of grams per lb of your bodyweight.
 You’d generally not need to use this option as 0.85-1.15 grams of protein per lb tend to fall in line with evidence based practice.

-As a maximum I personally wouldn’t recommend going higher than 50% of total calories (This high amount would generally be for the “low carb” crowd)
+As a maximum, I personally wouldn’t recommend going higher than 50% of total calories if you want more fat in your diet (this high amount would generally be for the “low carb” crowd).

-Carbs : These will automatically be calculated to fill in the remainder of your calories left over.
+Carbs will automatically be calculated by the macro calculator to fill in the remainder of your calories left over.

 What about “choose your own ratio of macronutrients”?